Joe Hudson (catcher): Pittsburgh Pirates

 On January 25, 2021, Hudson signed a minor league contract with the Pittsburgh Pirates organization and was invited to Spring Training.
 Hudson spent the 2021 season with the Triple-A Indianapolis Indians.
 He played in 47 games for Indianapolis, hitting .188 with 3 home runs and 18 RBI's.
 On October 1, Hudson was released by the Pirates.

 Tampa Bay Rays

 On March 11, 2022, Hudson signed a minor league contract with the Tampa Bay Rays.
-He elected free agency on November 10, 2022.
+In 49 games for the Triple-A Durham Bulls, he slashed .226/.346/.489 with 11 home runs and 27 RBI.
+Hudson elected free agency following the season on November 10.